developerKumar/next-common-props/README.md

 In order to do this we use a  **webpack loader**  that loads the necessary translation files inside the Next.js methods (**getStaticProps**,  **getServerSideProps**  or  **getInitialProps**).
 If you have one of these methods already on your page, the webpack loader will use your own method, but the defaults it will use are:

 -   **`getStaticProps`**.
 This is the  **default method used on most pages**, unless it is a page specified in the next two points.
 This is for performance, so the calculations are done in build time instead of request time.
 -   **`getServerSideProps`**.
 This is the  **default method for dynamic pages**  like  `[slug].js`  or  `[...catchall].js`.
-This is because for these pages it is necessary to define the  `getStaticPaths`  and there is no knowledge of how the slugs should be for each locale.
+This is because for these pages it is necessary to define the  `getStaticPaths`  and there is no knowledge of how the props should be for each component.
 Likewise, how is it by default, only that you write the getStaticPaths then it will already use the getStaticProps to load the translations.
 -   **`getInitialProps`**.
 This is the  **default method for these pages that use a HoC**.
 This is in order to avoid conflicts because HoC could overwrite a  `getInitialProps`.

 This  **whole process is transparent**, so in your pages you can directly consume the  `useCommonProps`  hook to use the props, and you don't need to do anything else.